GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 Move Terraform to a PATH usable location, usually like this:
 ```
-# until advised otherwise - keep the version at 1.0.10 just for bootstrap
+# until advised otherwise - keep the version between "1.3.0 and 1.6.0" just for bootstrap
-VER=1.0.10
+VER=1.3.0
+# replace VER above with a desired value, its been tested upto 1.6.0, so any value >= 1.3.0 is ok.
 wget https://releases.hashicorp.com/terraform/${VER}/terraform_${VER}_linux_amd64.zip
 unzip terraform_${VER}_linux_amd64.zip
-# keep the older 1.5.x version
+# keep the older 1.6.x version
 cp /usr/bin/terraform terraform_original

 # check versions
-michael@cloudshell:~/lz-oe$ ./terraform --version
+danish@cloudshell:~/lz-oe$ ./terraform --version
+terraform version
-Terraform v1.0.10
+Terraform v1.6.0
 on linux_amd64

 Your version of Terraform is out of date!
 The latest version
-is 1.5.7.
+is 1.6.3.
 You can update by downloading from https://www.terraform.io/downloads.html
-michael@cloudshell:~/lz-oe$ terraform --version
-Terraform v1.5.5
-on linux_amd64
-Your version of Terraform is out of date!
-The latest version
-is 1.5.7.
-You can update by downloading from https://www.terraform.io/downloads.html

 # downgrade terraform
 sudo cp ./terraform /usr/bin
 sudo chmod +x /usr/bin/terraform

 # check downdraded version
-michael@cloudshell:~/lz-oe$ terraform --version
+danish@cloudshell:~/lz-oe$ terraform --version
-Terraform v1.0.10
+Terraform v1.3.0
 on linux_amd64

 Your version of Terraform is out of date!
 The latest version
-is 1.5.7.
+is 1.6.3.
 You can update by downloading from https://www.terraform.io/downloads.html

 ```
 #